 DNA to nie przeznaczenie.
-Niezwykły i zupełnie błędnie rozumiany związek między tobą a twoimi genami

-DNA Is Not Destiny: The Remarkable, Completely Misunderstood Relationship between You and Your Genes knowledge, and to what extent from our biases and stereotypes?
+Niezwykły i zupełnie błędnie rozumiany związek między tobą a twoimi genami knowledge, and to what extent from our biases and stereotypes?
 Is the information encoded in the genome sequence unambiguous, and will we ever be able to decipher it completely?
 Steven J. Heine poses many other fascinating questions in his book.
 It is worth acquainting oneself with it, even if we do not receive satisfying answers to all the questions posed.
-I highly recommend this book to readers interested in how human-made culture influences the understanding of their own biology. | Marek Figlerowicz
+I highly recommend this book to readers interested in how human-made culture influences the understanding of their own biology.
+I Marek Figlerowicz